Kawasaki, Japan: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be careful to pick the necessary kind.
-The majority of adapters for sale now are just plug changers and require your devices to convert the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should work in most places.
+A plug adapter that supports outlet types A and B. Check that you pick the right kind.
+The vast majority of adapters available online are just plug changers and require your electronics to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most countries.

 Make your flight more comfortable with an airplane phone mount